Expressional, functional and genomic studies of proteasome subunits during spermatogenesis of Drosophila melanogaster

 In the second part of my study, I identified the proteasome subunit genes in 11 Drosophila species and three non- Drosophila insect species by database searches.
 The results showed that proteasome subunit gene duplication is a common phenomenon and that many additional genes are the results of retro transposition.

 Zhong, Lei, "Expressional, functional and genomic studies of proteasome subunits during spermatogenesis of Drosophila melanogaster" (2007).
-Biology - Dissertations.
-Paper 18.
+Biology: Dissertations.
+18.